 - Listen to Music – Listening to music can have a powerful relaxing effect on our minds and bodies, especially slow, quiet classical music.
 It helps our physiological functions, slowing the pulse and heart rate, lowering blood pressure, and decreasing anxiety.
 It may also improve mood and help with one’s overall well-being.

 - Aromatherapy – Aromatherapy can increase wellness and reduce stress. carry many benefits in terms of wellness and stress relief.
 By smelling certain types of oils and fragrances, the brain triggers positive feelings, thereby relieving stress and anxiety.
-You can use custom car air fresheners while driving to and from work, as well as have some in the house or if allowed, in your office space.

 - Socialize – Either meet new people or talk to people that you enjoy being with.
 They can be a listening ear or just take your mind off stressful things.
 Relationships are important to help avoid burnout.